Note. This article applies to the following DBMS:

 In client/server mode, nontransactional reading might return incomplete data.

-This is because read operations performed outside transactions use the "read uncommitted" isolation level, so that uncommitted changes made by another transactions are read.
-The "read uncommitted" isolation level is used because predictable performance of read operations is required and therefore pausing on locks created by other users' transactions is not not acceptable.
+This is because read operations performed outside transactions use the "read uncommitted" isolation level, so that uncommitted changes made by another transaction are read.
+The "read uncommitted" isolation level is used because the predictable performance of reading operations is required and therefore pausing on locks created by other users' transactions is not acceptable.

 In the file mode nontransactional reading is performed differently: 1C:Enterprise 8 supports versioning during nontransactional reading.
-Therefore queries do not select data from uncommited changes of other transactions.
+Therefore queries do not select data from uncommitted changes of other transactions.

-The following figure shows the differences between file and client/server mode for the example described earlier.
+The following figure shows the differences between the file and client/server mode for the example described earlier.